ChelleAmon/webpack5-practice/README.md

 * It allows to create standalone applications that are independent from each other and has their own dependencies.
 * Module Federation, when making changes to a component that is rendered on another application, loads the component dynamically during runtime.
 It will always take the latest version of the component

+## Micro Frontends

+* Useful when each and every page is developed by a different team